-Users of university facilities may be required to sign an agreement to reimburse the university for any out-of-pocket costs arising from staff support.
+The need for university staff support, including police support, in conjunction with any use of facilities or areas, shall be determined by University Events or the BSU Police Department, as applicable.
+Users may be required to sign an agreement to reimburse the university for any outof-pocket costs arising from staff support.
 In the event of unforeseen or extraordinary staff support needs arising from the particular nature of the event, the university reserves the right to bill users of campus facilities whether or not such staffing support has been agreed to in advance.